halfrost/resume/content/home/experience.md

   description = """
 <img data-src="/media/fangchuang.jpg" alt="fangchuang" style="padding-bottom: 30px;" class="lazyload">

--	Led the engineer team to develop the second version of the iOS application, Func, a product that helps investors find and fund the most potential start-ups.
-Was mainly responsible for the technology architecture design, MVVM architecture reconstruction, Realm database replacement, instant messaging module migration and all UI rewriting,
+- Led engineer team to develop 2nd version of iOS app Func, a product to help investors find and fund the most innovative start-ups; mainly responsible for technology architecture design, MVVM architecture reconstruction, Realm database replacement, instant messaging module migration and UI rewriting;
--	Worked closely with our clients in investment bank and legal industries to collect  user feedbacks and provide new features.
-Also actively used Bugtags to track statistics on user behavior and optimize the user experience.
+- Worked closely with clients in investment banking and legal industries to collect user feedback and develop new features; actively applied Bugtags to monitor user behavior and optimize user experience.
+- Successfully decreased crash rate from 5/10000 to 1/10000 and increased network request success rate from 78% to 98%, the application having more than 50k monthly active users.

 """